usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 #### <a name="verifier-secrets"></a>5.2.7 Verifier-Compromise Resistance

 Use of some types of authenticators requires that the verifier store a copy of the authenticator secret.
 For example, an OTP authenticator (described in [Section 5.1.4](#singlefactorOTP)) requires that the verifier independently generate the authenticator output for comparison against the value sent by the claimant.
-Because of the potential for the verifier to be compromised and stored secrets stolen, authentication protocols that do not require the verifier to persistently store secrets that could be used for authentication are considered stronger, and are described herein as being *verifier-compromise-resistant*.
+Because of the potential for the verifier to be compromised and stored secrets stolen, authentication protocols that do not require the verifier to persistently store secrets that could be used for authentication are considered stronger, and are described herein as being *verifier compromise resistant*.
 Note that such verifiers are not resistant to all attacks.
 A verifier could be compromised in a different way, such as being manipulated into always accepting a particular authenticator output.

 Verifier-compromise resistance can be achieved in different ways, for example: